-The Olmstead Subcabinet was assisted by a grant from Substance Abuse & Mental Health Services Administration (SAMHSA) to obtain expert consultation on critical Olmstead Plan topics (education, family supports, housing, health care, employment, measurement, and self-determination) and on writing the Olmstead Plan itself.
-Agency drafting teams met with experts as they drafted parts of the plan, and experts provided feedback on drafts.
-See Appendix B for a list of experts.
+The Olmstead Subcabinet was assisted by a grant from the Substance Abuse & Mental Health Services Administration (SAMHSA) to obtain expert consultation on critical Olmstead Plan topics (education, family supports, housing, health care, employment, measurement, and self-determination) and on writing the Olmstead Plan itself.
+Agency drafting teams met with experts as they drafted parts of the plan, and national experts provided feedback on drafts.
+(Appendix B has a list of experts.)